dchxvez/parallax-scrolling/README.md

 # parallax-scrolling
-Parallax scrolling design w/ Javascript vanilla
+Parallax scrolling design w/ HTML, CSS & vanilla Javascript

 To view the design you must be in a desktop browser.